mattermost/mattermost-developer-documentation/site/content/extend/plugins/server/_index.md

 #### RPC API

-With the [RPC API](/extend/plugins/server/reference/#API), your server plugin can create, read, update and delete operations on server data models.
+Use the [RPC API](/extend/plugins/server/reference/#API) to execute create, read, update and delete (CRUD) operations on server data models.

-A common use case is a plugin listening to a third-party webhook, creating posts in Mattermost based on events received from the webhook.
+For example, your plugin can consume events from a third-party webhook and create corresponding posts in Mattermost, without having to host your code outside Mattermost.

 #### Hooks

-With [hooks](/extend/plugins/server/reference/#Hooks), get alerted by RPC when certain server events occur.
-For example, use the [OnConfigurationChange](/extend/plugins/server/reference/#Hooks.OnConfigurationChange) hook to get alerted of server configuration changes.
+Register for [hooks](/extend/plugins/server/reference/#Hooks) and get alerted when certain events occur.

+For example, consume the [OnConfigurationChange](/extend/plugins/server/reference/#Hooks.OnConfigurationChange) hook to respond to server configuration changes, or the [MessageHasBeenPosted](/extend/plugins/server/reference/#Hooks.MessageHasBeenPosted) hook to respond to posts.

 #### REST API

-Use the [ServeHTTP](/extend/plugins/server/reference/#Hooks.ServeHTTP) hook to extend the existing Mattermost REST API with your plugin.
+Implement the [ServeHTTP](/extend/plugins/server/reference/#Hooks.ServeHTTP) hook to extend the existing Mattermost REST API.

-This is useful when building plugins that contain both web app and server parts.
-The server part can expose new functionality to the web app part, as if it was another part of the Mattermost REST API.
+Plugins with both a web app and server component can leverage this REST API to exchange data.
+Alternatively, expose your REST API to services and developers connecting from outside Mattermost.

 ## How It Works

-When a plugin is uploaded to a Mattermost server and activated, the server checks to see if there is a backend portion included as part of the plugin by looking at the [plugin's manifest](/extend/plugins/manifest-reference/).
-If one is found, the server will start a new process using the executable included with the plugin.
+When starting a plugin, the server consults the [plugin's manifest](/extend/plugins/manifest-reference/) to determine if a server component was included.
+If found, the server launches a new process using the executable included with the plugin.

-Immediately after start-up, the `OnActivate` hook is triggered via RPC.
-Similarly, on plugin deactivation the `OnDeactivate` hook is triggered.

-Once running, the server plugin can listen to hooks, make API calls, interact with third-party services or do whatever else it needs to.
+The server will trigger the [OnActivate](/extend/plugins/server/reference/#Hooks.OnActivate) hook if the plugin is successfully started, allowing you to perform startup events.
+If the plugin is disabled, the server will trigger the [OnDeactivate](/extend/plugins/server/reference/#Hooks.OnDeactivate) hook.
+While running, the server plugin can consume hook events, make API calls, launch threads or subprocesses of its own, interact with third-party services or do anything else a regular program can do.